meinto/glow/examples/gitlab/README.md

 > Of course this is not the most beautiful method.
 A better way would be to setup a seperate Gitlab ci user and allow this user accessing the repository.
 On your server you could configure your Gitlab user to access gitlab via ssh key.

+> Please use the flag --cicdOrigin only on trusted gitlab-runners, because to successfully handover the ENV variables, they cannot be marked as protected in Gitlab.

 ## Publish a release

 ![publish release](./publish-release.png)